Implementing Whole Health in Your Practice, Part I: What a Whole Health Visit Looks Like

 NOTE: When asking about the selected numbers for any part of the circle, it’s best to ask questions such as “Why not a lower number?” or “What would a higher number look like?”
 Do not ask patients why they didn’t give themselves a higher number.
 That focuses on the negative and is less effective.

 Clinician: In relation to your sleep (along with your depression and your PTSD), I also wonder if it would help to talk about how you manage stress.
-This is tied in with the Power of Mind circle.
+In the Circle of Health, this is represented by the Power of Mind circle.
 It is this circle here (points to it on the diagram).
-We know that our minds play a huge role in affecting our health, and I wonder if meditation might help you out.
+We know that our mind plays a huge role in affecting our health, and I wonder if meditation might help you out.
 We have classes here at the hospital, if you are interested.

 NOTE: The circles overlap, and that is fine.
 Working with one topic might draw in techniques from other areas.
 Again, Bob’s responses should direct the conversation.
 Discussing the Power of Mind can guide the conversation towards mind-body tools, which might help Bob, if he is open to them.
 Note the clinician is asking Bob what he wants to do, rather than telling him what to do.